 Emotional exhaustion or feeling emotionally drained is a by-product of something in our everyday life that is misaligned – be it work, play, family, or anything in between.
 It’s essential to narrow down the root cause, and re-evaluate how you spend your time, how you prioritize your work, and how you treat your mind-body-spirit connection for optimal well-being.

-More Self-Care Resources for You
+More Self-Care Tips for You

 - The 5-Step Guide to Self Care for Busy People